jlangch/venice/doc/readme/ext-kira.md

   (hello "Miss Piggy" "Kermit"))
 ```

-Defining a template with parameters passed as vector:
+Defining a template with parameters passed in a vector:

 ```clojure
 (do